University of Birmingham Guild of Students: Finances

-The Guild has an annual turnover of approximately £5.5 million.
+The Guild has an annual turnover of approximately £7.3 million.

 A large portion of that money is the block grant, an annual sum of money from the university.
-In 2016–2017, this was £1.8 million, equivalent to approximately £50 per student.
+For 2023/24, this was £3.4 million, equivalent to approximately £90 per student.
 The Guild also receives money for the performance of several service contracts.
 One of the most significant of these is the £350,000 for the Student Mentor Scheme, equivalent to £75 per hall resident.
 The Residence Associations also receive grants from the university equal to £100 per hall resident.

 Most of the rest of the Guild's turnover is through its venues trading activity.